Fix: Activation of Network Connection Failed in Linux

 Reinstall Network Manager

-6. Now check if the problem is solved.
+6. Check if the problem is resolved.

-Solution 10: Disable Power Management of the Network Card/Driver
+10. Disable Power Management of the Network Card/Driver

 sudo apt-get install linux-headers-generic build-essential dkms